 His commitment to family extends to business.
 Total Wine & More pays higher wages and benefits than their competitors, and they were the first to provide partner benefits.
 Total Wine & More also invests in team members by paying for them to earn their GEDs and has a pilot program that offers a four-year college degree paid for by the company.
 As a result, Total Wine & More has one of the highest proportions of full-time employees and one of the lowest employee turnover rates in the retail industry.

 David believes that success only means something if you give back.
 Total Wine & More and the Trone family are major benefactors in education and other non-profits.
-Total Wine & More works with charities in the communities where they operate, having given and raised millions for food banks, women’s shelters, cultural organization, and others that play major roles in people’s lives.
+Total Wine & More works with charities in the communities where they operate, having given and raised millions for food banks, women’s shelters, autism organizations, and others that play major roles in people’s lives.
 Over the last three years alone, Total Wine & More’s charitable donations totaled almost $20 million to 7,000 local organizations.